 Is your dog a good candidate for healthy fetch?

-The risks of fetch can be a lot to take in.
+When you put it like that, throwing the ball sounds pretty dangerous.
 (Full disclosure: I started to panic a little while researching this piece!)
-“Some dogs are naturally better candidates for healthy fetch,” though, says Muench.
-“It really depends on the individual dog’s temperament, physical condition, and behavioral tendencies”—like most things in the pet parenting world!
+But "some dogs are naturally better candidates for healthy fetch,” explains Muench.
+“It really depends on the individual dog’s temperament, physical condition, and behavioral tendencies."
+That's true for most things in the pet parenting world!

 Dogs who are good candidates for healthy fetch: